Questions and Answers

-Please consult the list below for answers to frequently asked questions - they are actually frequently asked :-) - and let us know on firstname.lastname@example.org if you have a question that is not currently listed.
+Please consult the list below for answers to frequently asked questions and let us know if you have a question that is not currently listed.

 Some versions of the SensusAccess web form have two options for converting PDF and image-type documents into tagged PDF: “pdf – Tagged PDF (text over image)” and “pdf – Tagged PDF (image over text)”, both in the drop-down menu in the accessibility conversion options section.

-In most cases, presenting the recognized text on top of the original image will result in much clearer text.
+In most cases, presenting the recognised text on top of the original image will result in much clearer text.
 However, logos and other graphical elements may appear blurred or even appear disfigured.
-Presenting the original image on top of the recognized text will retain all original graphical elements, but the visual presentation of the text will not be sharpened.
+Presenting the original image on top of the recognised text will retain all original graphical elements, but the visual presentation of the text will not be sharpened.